Sweet Potato and Chicken Sausage Hash

 • Sweet Potatoes – For potatoes that are crispy on the outside and tender on the inside, I use the same method you may have seen in my Crispy Skillet Home Fries.
 Allowing the potatoes to cook undisturbed for 10 minutes in the covered skillet steams the inside of the potato, while searing the outside.
 This method promises crispy potatoes every time.

-adding chard to hash in a cast iron skillet
+overhead image of chard and sausage in a cast iron skillet

 Possible Variations